 He paused, glancing at her.
 “Do you. . .want to think about that a bit first?”

 “I have,” she whispered, arms around knees, head resting against them.
 “I thought I was stronger than I am.
-I thought I wouldn’t need it, that I’d rather die than use it.
+I thought I wouldn’t need it.
+I thought I’d rather die than use it.
 But that’s a lie.
 In that moment, I would have done anything to survive.”

 Denth smiled.
 “You’d make a good mercenary,” he noted.